mwcproject/mwc-qt-wallet/DOC/hodl_claims.md

 ## Claim MWC for Online Wallet

 Start your online hot wallet and select the HODL tab.
-If your wallet is enrolled in the HODL program, you should see non-zero "HODL amount" and something available to claim.
+If your wallet is enrolled in the HODL program, you should see a non-zero "HODL amount" and something available to claim.

 ![](hodl_claims_images/hodl_page.png)

-Press Claims Button.
-Leave checked "I am claiming MWC for this wallet".
-Press "Continue".
+Press the "Claims" Button.
+Leave the box labeled "I am claiming MWC for this wallet" checked and press "Continue".

 ![](hodl_claims_images/claim_hash.png)